Publications

 Under Review

-“Subnational Consolidation in Single-Party Dominant Regimes: Evidence from Hungarian Mayoral Elections” (Under Review) • [PDF] • [Abstract]
+“Subnational Consolidation in Single-Party Dominant Regimes: Evidence from Hungarian Mayoral Elections” • [PDF] • [Abstract]

 Working Papers